“What-fried? Saj-fried?” you may ask.

 2 medium potatoes, peeled and cut lengthways into medium-thick slices

-2 medium green bell peppers (you can use a combination of green and red), cored, seeded and cut into quarters lenghways
+2 medium green bell peppers (can use a combination of green and red), cored, seeded, and cut into quarters lenghways

-Handful of white mushrooms, wipe cleaned, sliced into half, or if big, into three
+Handful of white mushrooms, wipe cleaned, sliced in half, or if big, in three

-2 meduim dark-skinned eggplants, cut into medium-thick slices lenghways (remove bitterness: put slices in a colander placed in a sink, sprinkle generally with salt, put a weight on top, let sit about 20 minutes, gently squeeze the bitter juices, rinse and pat dry).
+2 meduim dark-skinned eggplants, cut into medium-thick slices lenghways (remove bitterness: put slices in a colander placed in the sink, sprinkle generally with salt, put a weight on top, let sit about 20 minutes, gently squeeze the bitter juices, rinse, and pat dry).

 2-3 medium ripe tomatoes, cut into halves or wedges (small tomatoes can be left whole)

 3 tablespoons red wine vinegar or apple cider

 3 tablespoosn tomato paste

 Put the chicken in a medium saucepan and fill the pan with enough water to just cover the chicken.
 Bring to a boil and cook over medium heat, skimming off the rising froth with a slotted spoon, until the chicken is almost cooked, about 20 minutes.
 Strain the chicken, reserving the clean broth.

 Prepare the sauce.
 Combine the ingredients for the sauce in a small mixing bowl and stir to mix well.
 Set aside.